Classical Guitar Essentials - The Basics Part 2

 - Know all the notes in the first position on the guitar.

 - Play two and three strings together.

 - Play 7 Classical Guitar pieces from famous composers like: Bach, Giuliani and others.

 - You should be familiar with the first course, or can read standard music sheet.

 - You should be familiar with the basic techniques of Guitar, like how to play a string, or how to hold the guitar

 The 2nd part of this serious picks up where we left off.
 It starts with learning notes on the 5th & 6th strings, then introduces the accidentals to fill in the spaces on the frets we left it.

-Scales is one of the major issues we going to discuss by playing 2 major scales and 1 minor scale, and explain why they are important for your development as classical guitarist.
+Scales are one of the major issues we going to discuss by playing 2 major scales and 1 minor scale, and explain why they are important for your development as a classical guitarist.
 We gonna take a look at 5 basic chord shapes that will help your left hand adapt and stretch your fingers, so the pieces we will play later will not be that hard on the left hand.

-After that we will be playing 3 of the most famous studies by famous classical guitar composers such as F. Carulli, Mateo Carcassi, and Mauro Giuliani that will take your playing to a whole new level.
+After that, we will be playing 3 of the most famous studies by famous classical guitar composers such as F. Carulli, Mateo Carcassi, and Mauro Giuliani that will take your playing to a whole new level.